Symfony tutorial for beginners

 For this purpose, there is a Symfony library called - FixtureBundle

-Open up a terminal window and run next command:
+Open up a terminal window and run the next command:

 composer require --dev orm-fixtures